Network Adequacy

 -

-Expanded network adequacy standards to ensure provider networks can meet patient needs, especially for Medicaid beneficiaries.
+Expanded network adequacy standards to ensure provider networks can meet patient needs, especially Medicaid beneficiaries.

 -